warehouse-picking-automation-challenges/picknik/README.md

     rosed jacob_control jacob_joy.launch

-### Debugging USB Things

-ASUS Xtion node doesn't start
+### Debug ASUS Xtion

-    Xtion backend process XnSensorServer stopped,
-    'ps -aux' to find PID, kill -9 it, then restart
+Xtion backend process XnSensorServer stopped, 'ps -aux' to find PID, kill -9 it, then restart

 When one runs 'strace /usr/bin/Sample-NiSimpleViewer', recvmsg() calls will fail, indicating a lack of comm with the Xtion backend.

-Reset USB stack without a reboot
+### Reset USB stack without a reboot

 WARNING: If your keyboard is plugged in via this USB node, you will lose control of the console As root:

     cd /sys/bus/pci/drivers/xhci_hcd
     ls -l
     echo "0000:00:14.0" > unbind

 This will unbind the driver from the hardware.
 To reset:

     echo "0000:00:14.0" > bind

 This will re-enumerate all USB devices, including running udev rules, etc.

 ### Syncing Time of Computers